From Arbitrary File Write to RCE Using Git Hooks in fossasia/susi_server

 Some time ago I thought that it would be a fun idea to create a CodeQL query that detects arbitrary (=user-controlled) file reads and writes in Java applications.

-The query is sadly not yet production-ready but it already found some results.
 In this post I’m going to show you different vulnerabilities that I found in fossasia/susi_server.

 susi_server is the backend server for SUSI.AI: